jwong65/Turn-Based/README.md

 MDN resource for animation, used drawImage as reference [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Basic_animations).

 ### Javascript Resources
 Using switch cases, [MDN resource](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) that evaluates an expression and will execute if the case matches.
-This was used for the event-listener instead of if-else cases.
+This was used for the event-listener instead of if-else cases. <br />
+Common code blocks for switch case, [W3 resource](https://www.w3schools.com/js/js_switch.asp).
+Default values and strict comparison are used.
+Common blocks are used for arrow keys in conjunction with wasd.